nodexeus/blockvisor/babel_api/rhai_plugin_guide.md

 To add some specific blockchain support Babel Plugin must tell BV how to use blockchain specific tools inside the image, to properly setup and maintain blockchain node.
 This chapter describe interface that needs to be implemented by script for this purpose.

-### Blockchain METADATA

-First thing that Babel Plugin SHALL provide is Blockchain Metadata structure that describe static properties of the blockchain.
-In Rhai script it is done by declaring `METADATA` constant.
-See [example](examples/metadata.rhai) with comments for more details.

 ### PLUGIN_CONFIG